dafydd61/advancedWeb/08a-rocks/README.md

 - color (varchar): What colour is the rock?
 - given (tinyint): Have I given it away yet?
 This value is either 0 or 1, emulating boolean true and false.

+NOTE: You'll need to change the database name and login credentials to make this work on your own server!

 If you want to pursue this further, you can get a lot of good info [here](http://www.tizag.com/mysqlTutorial/index.php).